Enter Now

 We are committed to reducing the carbon footprint of the event wherever possible and our aim is to reduce the amount of single use plastic as well as minimise the amount of water that is wasted.
 All four water stations on the course will use paper cups instead of water bottles.

-The Inverness Half Marathon is a running event and we welcome all runners to take part.
-Our aim is to support every runner, whatever their pace, from start to finish and provide the best possible experience.
+Our aim is to support every participant, whatever their pace, from start to finish and provide the best possible experience.

 Can wheelchair users enter the Half Marathon?